qualcomm-linux/build-guide/topic/k2c-qli-build-ga/flash_images.rst

           crw-rw-rw- 1 root 242 0 Dec 10 10:51 /dev/QTI_HS-USB_QDLoader_9008_3-8:1.0

 #.
-Verify if the device entered the QDL mode:
+Verify if the device is in EDL mode:

    .. container:: nohighlight